Rahat Hossain: Homeless lottery winner

-In February 2018, a video was posted containing a new interview of Eric, who claimed that he did not have access to the money and the house needed constant maintenance.
-He also alleged that he had not received any of the money raised from the fundraiser, he only stayed in the house from Hossain's second video for two months rather than a year and sometime after Eric left, the house was sold for $61,000 ($5,000 less than the amount raised in the fundraiser).
-Hossain responded on June 5, 2018, in a since-deleted Twitter post stating that the money was transferred to Eric and that he would provide bank statements to prove his innocence.
+In February 2018, a video was posted containing a new interview of Aursby, who claimed that he did not have access to the money and the house needed constant maintenance.
+He also alleged that he had not received any of the money raised from the fundraiser, he only stayed in the house from Hossain's second video for two months rather than a year and sometime after Aursby left, the house was sold for $61,000 ($5,000 less than the amount raised in the fundraiser).
+Hossain responded on June 5, 2018, in a since-deleted Twitter post stating that the money was indeed transferred to Aursby and that he would provide bank statements to prove his innocence.

-In June 2018, Eric stated he no longer wanted the money from Hossain and forgave him for his actions.
-However, in a July 2018 interview, Eric again accused Hossain of keeping most of the money from the fundraiser.
+In June 2018, Aursby stated he no longer wanted the money from Hossain and forgave him for his actions.
+However, in a July 2018 interview, Aursby again accused Hossain of keeping most of the money from the fundraiser.

 Return to YouTube

 On August 3, 2020, a YouTube channel called JayLaw made a documentary about Hossain's "disappearance" from social media and YouTube.
 In the documentary, he investigates what actually happened to Hossain and the false scandal surrounding him and Eric.
 He also ended up contacting Trey, Hossain's ex-cameraman, where he confirms Hossain's innocence, as Trey himself was also part of the Homeless Lottery Winner and "Homeless Man Gets A Home" and confirmed Hossain is still around.

 On November 18, 2020, Hossain returned to YouTube, ending his hiatus since the beginning of 2018.
 Hossain described his side of the story and the personal struggles he faced dealing with the aftermath of the "scandal".
 Hossain left the question about his return to YouTube unanswered and uncertain, explaining that his personality had completely changed and that he had been diagnosed with depression because of the false scandal.
 He also proceeded to show all of the evidence of him giving money to Eric, hence showing that Eric had been lying the entire time.

 In January 2021, Hossain uploaded a new drive-thru prank video featuring the Star Wars character Grogu, beginning his return to the platform as confirmed by his Twitter and his YouTube channel.
-Beginning on January 6, 2021, Hossain has continued to post prank videos on YouTube.
+Beginning on January 6, 2021, and up until January 12, 2024, Hossain continued to post prank videos on YouTube, but has since not uploaded any new videos.

 Personal life

-Hossain started a coffee shop business in Newport News, Virginia, called "Canvas Coffee House", which opened in 2019.
+Along with business partners, Hossain started a coffee shop business in Newport News, Virginia, called "Canvas Coffee House", which opened in 2019.
+The coffee house changed ownership in September 2023 with a Jane Austen theme - while some partners pivoted to focus on coffee roasting.